 A Team has the right to appeal against the decision of the hearing.
-Any appeal must be communicated to the Head of Operations (First-Class Cricket) or Umpires Manager within 24 hours of the hearing's decision.
-The Chairman of the Cricket Committee will be requested to convene an Appeal Panel comprising two of his/her nominees and the Chairman of the Cricket Discipline Commission or his/her nominee who will chair the Appeal Panel.
-The Appeal Panel will hear the appeal as soon as possible.
-The decision of the Appeal Panel will be made as soon as possible after the appeal hearing and will be communicated to the home Chief Executive/Secretary at the earliest opportunity.
+Any appeal must be communicated to the Head of Operations (First-Class Cricket) or Cricket Operations Manager within 24 hours of the hearing's decision.
+A bond in respect of the appeal will be placed via ECB having the right to deduct an amount up to £5000 from future distributions to the Team in question.
+The bond or any part of it may be retained by the Appeal Panel at its discretion whether the appeal is successful or not.
+The Chairman of the Performance Cricket Committee will be requested to convene an Appeal Panel comprising two of their nominees and the Chairman of the Cricket Discipline Commission or their nominee who will chair the Appeal Panel.
+The Appeal Panel will be made as soon as possible after the appeal hearing and will be communicated to the home Chief Executive/Secretary at the earliest opportunity.
 The decision of the Appeal Panel will be final and binding.